 Your first interview is likely to be a video interview or telephone interview.

-Video interviews are used by many FMCG employers including Kerry Group and Danone.
-Danone uses video interviews as part of its recruitment process and assesses candidates' communication skills by inviting them to answer three questions designed to find out about their motivation and their understanding of the employer.
-Unilever's digital interview consists of three short hypothetical questions and a business case based on a scenario relevant to the employer.
+Video interviews are used by many FMCG employers.
+Danone typically uses video interviews as part of its recruitment process and assesses candidates' communication skills by inviting them to answer three questions designed to find out about their motivation and their understanding of the employer.
+Unilever's digital interview typically consists of short hypothetical questions and a business case based on a scenario relevant to the employer.
 You can pick up tips on how to prepare for the Unilever digital interview from our Unilever how to get hired advice.

 If you apply to Procter & Gamble (P&G), your first interview could take place over the phone, at an office or on campus, and your interviewer could be from the recruitment team rather than the specific business area you have applied to.
 You'll be asked to give examples drawn from your experience that reflect your skills, and you'll also be asked how you would behave in hypothetical work-related situations.

-Second interviews are typically face-to-face and are likely to take place at an assessment centre, with a member of staff from the business area the candidate has applied to.
+Second interviews are likely to take place at an assessment centre, with a member of staff from the business area the candidate has applied to.
 Again, they tend to be broadly competency-based.
 Try not to repeat examples that you have already used on your application form or at the first interview.
 Be prepared to go into detail about any examples you give.

 Example questions for interviews with consumer goods companies

-During the first interview with L’Oréal, described by the company as an ‘exploratory’ interview, you may be asked questions similar to the following:
+During the first interview with L’Oréal, you may be asked questions similar to the following: